marko2606/p3/README.md

 ```

-Webpack will bundle our files into dist/bundle.js and also create a copy of index.html based on our configuration (dynamically change title from webpack);
+Webpack will bundle our files into dist/bundle.js and also create a copy of index.html based on our configuration.
 run build

 open index.html in dist